Rod Laver Arena, Melbourne

 During’ Dead Babies’ Alice is decapitated by a gullotine before attempting to cut off a babies head, a giant baby then dances with his decapitated head whilst Mademoiselle Guillotine runs around the stage chasing them both.

 Changing into a red and black military jacket for one of his more recognisable hits “ Poison “, Cooper asks the crowd to “ Raise your hand if you’re poison” to which most oblige.

 Alice has always been known to surround himself with the best musicians on stage and tonights line up of talent is no exception.
 All work expertly together to become a part of the show.
-However it’s Nina ‘ Hurricane’ Steele that is a real stand out with her expert solos and precision playing.
+However it’s Nita ‘ Hurricane’ Steele that is a real stand out with her expert solos and precision playing.

 The evening draws to a close and there have been costume changes, blood, decapitations and effigies of Alice on stage.
 The band and Cooper have given a solid performance as he quips